 - Unsteady gait

-Marburg Multiple Sclerosis can only manifest in patients who already have an MS diagnosis.
-There is no specific test for it, and doctors will typically conduct tests to eliminate other possibilities.
-Some of the tests a patient can expect include a neurological exam, a spinal tap, an MRI, and a CT scan.
-These help to detect demyelination, lesions in the central nervous system, or white matter abnormalities.
-Marburg Multiple Sclerosis may sometimes appear as a brain tumor on scans, which is why doctors may conduct more tests and take longer to give a definitive diagnosis.
+All of the above can help detect demyelination, central nervous system lesions, or white matter abnormalities.
+Marburg MS may sometimes appear as a brain tumor on scans, which is why doctors may conduct more tests and take longer to give a definitive diagnosis.